 A yeast infection is a fungal infection that poses many challenges to your health, and treating a yeast infection can be equally challenging.
 Many changes in one’s diet and lifestyle need to occur when fighting off a yeast infection.

 Many people are unsure whether it is a good idea to take a bath when they have a yeast infection.
 Professional opinions on this can also differ.
-In this article, we want to clarify some confusion around this topic and offer some helpful information.
+So, can you take a bath with a yeast infection?
+The short answer: yes you can take baths with a yeast infection.
+But, let's discuss a little more about yeast infections.

 It is essential to understand that not all yeast infections are the same.
 While all yeast infections occur due to an overgrowth of the yeast Candida albicans, a yeast infection can occur in different places in the body.
 It may therefore need different approaches to management and treatment.